AgustinSRG/pmv-cli/README.md

 This project is a command line interface client to interact with [PersonalMediaVault](https://github.com/AgustinSRG/PersonalMediaVault).

 For regular use cases, you may use the web interface instead.
-However, a CLi tool may be useful when:
+However, a CLI tool may be useful when:

  - Creating shell scripts that interact with the media vaults
  - Interacting with the vault when a GUI environment is not available.